 Any fitness professional working with pregnant women, or new Mums must have a specialist set of skills to ensure their clients’ comfort and safety.
 A body that’s been through a long and strenuous process such as pregnancy needs careful monitoring.
 And one carrying a precious cargo needs to be handled with care!

-With pregnant women in Scotland now tackling the obesity problem head on, more and more qualified specialists will be required to help guide them in their quest for a healthy motherhood.
+With pregnant women in Scotland now tackling the obesity problem head-on, more and more qualified specialists will be required to help guide them in their quest for healthy motherhood.
 If you’re ready to develop your skills, speak to the Focus team about our Ante and Post Natal, or Obesity & Diabetes Specialist courses.

 Got what it takes?
 Our part-time courses are actually ideal for those that are looking to get ahead, without interfering with current work commitments or even compromising that crammed social schedule!
 Our popular Focus Training courses relating to this blog post on obese pregnant women given personal trainers include our gym instructor courses, exercise referral courses, sports massage courses and the extremely popular personal trainer courses.